 Specifies the time after which important messages are resent when avoiding a black-hole.
-The default is 2000 ms babel diversity-factor (1-256)
+The default is 2000 ms.

 [no] babel diversity

 Enable or disable routing using radio frequency diversity.
 This is highly recommended in networks with many wireless nodes.
 If you enable this, you will probably want to set babel diversity-factor and babel channel below.